sven-hash/docs/src/nodes/mix-node-setup.md

 ### Create a Node Family

+You can use `nym-cli` or `nyxd`
+* `nym-cli` can be download on https://github.com/nymtech/nym/releases
+* `nyxd` have to be compiled

-Ssh into the vps of the family head and run the following command to obtain the signature for the member.
+On the family head and run the following command to obtain the signature for the member.
 The value is the **identity key** of the mix node which wants to be the head of family:

 ```
 ./nym-mixnode sign --id mixnode --text APxUbCmGp4K9qDzvwVADJFNu8S3JV1AJBw7q6bS5KN9E